ElijahJohnson5/Ember-Link/apps/docs/src/routes/api-reference/api-reference.md

-# EmberLink API Documentation
+# Ember Link API Documentation

-Welcome to the EmberLink API documentation!
-EmberLink provides a robust platform for real-time collaboration, allowing you to easily create channels, manage user presence, and synchronize data across different clients.
+Welcome to the Ember Link API documentation!
+Ember Link provides a robust platform for real-time collaboration, allowing you to easily create channels, manage user presence, and synchronize data across different clients.

-Use the links below to explore the API documentation for key components of the EmberLink system.
+Use the links below to explore the API documentation for key components of the Ember Link system.

 ---